 The proposed initial Board of Directors of the Common Good Entity were proposed by Plaintiffs’ Lead Settlement Counsel and agreed to by the NFL.
 They are: James Nathaniel Brown; Irvin Acie Cross; Billy Joe Dupree; Ronald Mix; Darrell Thompson; Jack Youngblood; and David Robinson.

-Why does the Settlement Agreement include an indemnification clause that allows deductions from payments to the Common Good Fund?
+Why does the Settlement Agreement include an indemnification clause that allows deductions from payments to the Greater Good Fund?

 The NFL cannot deduct more than a total of $13.5 million.

-If every Class Member remains in the Settlement, there will be no deductions from the $42 million the NFL has agreed to pay into the Common Good Fund.
-That amount will be available to benefit all eligible Retired Players through disbursements from the Common Good Fund.
+If every Class Member remains in the Settlement, there will be no deductions from the $42 million the NFL has agreed to pay into the Greater Good Fund.
+That amount will be available to benefit all eligible Retired Players through disbursements from the Greater Good Fund.

 If, however, certain Retired Players choose to opt out of the Settlement Class and sue on their own behalf, amounts that otherwise would be available to benefit Class Members will be used to pay the expenses incurred in defending and resolving the Opt Out Claims, if needed.